expo/config-plugins/packages/react-native-branch/README.md

 # config-plugins/react-native-branch

-Config plugin to auto configure `react-native-branch` when the native code is generated (`expo prebuild`).
+Config plugin to auto-configure `react-native-branch` when the native code is generated (`expo prebuild`).

 ## Expo installation